 With step-by-step approaches and personalized attention, we strive to make your family-based immigration process as smooth as possible.
-We’ve been helping families and couples for sixteen years.
+We’ve been helping families and couples for twenty years.
 We can help you choose the best options and our services are dedicated in helping you get your case approved efficiently.
 Our family-based immigration services include the following:

 Adjustment of Status

 Adjustment of status is a process for applying for lawful permanent residence (green card) while present in the U.S. One way to qualify for this benefit is to be a spouse or other eligible family member.
 If you are married to a U.S. citizen, you are eligible to make a concurrent filing by filing Forms I-130 and I-485 together and a visa is immediately available in your category.